gudn/vpsconfig/README.md

 > Note that `DOMAIN` env var may be not accessed from your personal compose
 > files

+> Note that router name (in example `registry`) must be unique across all containers

 All routers with `websecure` endpoint will get certificate from LetsEncrypt based on `Host` rules.